Goopy Geer

-Goopy Geer is an animated cartoon character created in 1932 for the Merrie Melodies series of cartoons from Warner Bros.
-He is a singing, dancing, piano-playing dog who is considered to be "the first Merrie Melodies star", although he only starred in three cartoons.
+Goopy Geer is an animated cartoon character created by Rudolf Ising for the Merrie Melodies series of cartoons from Warner Bros.
+Pictures.
+He is a singing, dancing, piano-playing dog who is considered the first recurring protagonist in the Merrie Melodies series, although he only starred in three cartoons of that series, as well as three Looney Tunes cartoons starring Bosko.

 History

 The character is a tall, lanky anthropomorphic dog with scruffy whiskers and long, expressive ears.
 He was "a wisecracking entertainer -- 'part comedian, part musician and part dancer' -- inspired by vaudeville showmen of [the 1930s]."

 Goopy's character was based on a familiar archetype of entertainment, as Hank Sartin says in Reading the Rabbit: